trickerer01/Ruxx/README.md

     - RN `cf_clearance` cookie duration is **15 minutes**

 #### Using from console
 It is possible to use Ruxx as a cmdline tool.
 In main window you will find `Cmd` section ‒ it generates your cmdline arguments every time you make a change ‒ use those arguments as an example.
-In console window you may need to escape some of them (path, 'or' groups, tags containing dot(s), etc.).
+In console window you may need to escape some of them (path, `OR` groups, tags containing dots, etc.).
 Most arguments are optional though ‒ the only ones required are `tags` (default module is RX)

 To run Ruxx directly using python use `ruxx_cmd.py` or `ruxx_gui.py`
 - `python ruxx_cmd.py <...args>` - run Ruxx command